netbit-au/nckt/README.md

 Work in progress!

-A fork of netCDF Kitchen Sink with Postgres support -  We like to keep the project .. alive
+A fork of netCDF Kitchen Sink with Postgres support -  We like to keep it .. alive!

 http://nco.sourceforge.net/nco.html#ncks-netCDF-Kitchen-Sink

-See COPYING for license details
+GPLv3.
+See <a href='COPYING'>license</a> for details

 ====